janak0ff/devops-blog/src/data/blog/linux/Install the different Desktop Environment with XRDP in ubuntu server.md

 description: Install XFCE, LXQt, MATE, Cinnamon, Enlightenment, Gnome, KDE Plasma Desktop Environment with XRDP for Remote Desltop Access on a single Ubuntu Server.
 ---

-# Install the 7 different Desktop Environment with XRDP for Blazing-Fast Remote Access
+# Install the 7 different Desktop Environment with XRDP in single ubuntu server.

 ## Prerequisites